garrettmichaelgeorge/dev-ecosystem/scripts/README.md

 First, create a directory called `scripts/my-new-script`.
 Note the hyphens and lowercase.

-Next, place the script itself in `scripts/my-new-script/my-new-script.sh`.
+Next, copy the script above into a file called `scripts/my-new-script/my-new-script.sh`.

 Now we are ready to package the script so others can use it.
 We will do this in the top-level `flake.nix`.
 Think of `flake.nix` as a root-level index or manifest file that makes code within the project available to outside users, kind of like `pyproject.toml` or `package.json` + `index.js` or `mix.exs`.